-- 1. Call 911 if needed. - 2.
-Keep student quiet.
-Observe for shock. - 3.
+- 1. Call 911.
+Keep the student quiet.
+Observe for shock. - 2.
+DO NOT attempt to straighten any deformity. - 3.
+DO NOT allow student to bear weight on the injury. - 4.
 Do not move student unless safety is a factor.
-In which case, only move student after immobilizing the limb with a splint and determining that back injury is not suspected. - 4.
-Notify principal/administration and parent/guardian. - 5.
-Apply cold pack/compress to site of pain. - 6.
-DO NOT attempt to straighten any deformity.
+In which case, only move student after immobilizing the limb with a splint and determining that back injury is not suspected.

-Intervention for compound (open) fracture: The following are interventions if warranted following the school health staff's evaluation/assessment.
+- 5. Apply cold pack/compress to site of pain if bone is not exposed. - 6.
+If there is an exposed bone, cover with dressing.
+Control hemorrhage, if necessary.
 Apply pressure to the artery against the bone underneath.
 For an arm injury, apply pressure to the brachial artery or for a leg injury press onto the femoral artery.